Sponge-Bas/UniversalWrapper/README.md

 ## Example: Async pip install

-Async is enabled locally when a command stars with `async_`.
+Async is enabled locally if a command stars with `async_`.
 To enable async globally, use `command.uw_settings.async = True`.

 Install pip requirements asynchronously